vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

     - When the graphd process, the storaged process, and the metad process are all started, you can use `all` instead.

-    - `/usr/local/nebula` is the default installation path for Nebula Graph.
+    - `/usr/local/nebula` is the default installation path for NebulaGraph.
 Use the actual path if you have customized the path.
-For more information about how to start and stop the services, see [Manage Nebula Graph services](../manage-service.md).
+For more information about how to start and stop the services, see [Manage NebulaGraph services](../manage-service.md).

 ### Step 4: Check the cluster status